nsheikh23/machine-learning-challenge/README.md

 ## Analysis
 * Logistic Regression model: Training Data Score = 0.84588 / Testing Data Score = 0.87850 (Tuned)
 * SVM model: Training Data Score = 0.83730 / Testing Data Score = 0.86610 (Tuned)
-* Random Forest model: Training Data Score = 1.0 / Testing Data Score = 0.91533
+* Random Forest model: Training Data Score = 1.0 / Testing Data Score = 0.89185
 * KNN model(k=19): Training Data Score = 0.83578 / Testing Data Score = 0.83066
 * Deep Learning model: Loss = 0.23516 / Accuracy = 0.90160

 In conclusion, based on the results presented above, it is clear that all the models are great.
 Depending on the limitations, any of these models could be used.
-However, the Random Forest model and Deep Learning models have the highest accuracy and would be recommended if there are no restrictions.
+However, the Deep Learning models and Random Forest model have the highest accuracy and would be recommended if there are no restrictions.

 Over a period of nine years in deep space, the NASA Kepler space telescope has been out on a planet-hunting mission to discover hidden planets outside of our solar system.